-Intensive outpatient therapy (IOT) is a structured psychological treatment program that takes place on an outpatient basis.
-A person may receive IOT as part of treatment for eating disorders, addiction, or other dependencies that do not require round-the-clock supervision.
+Intensive outpatient programs (IOP) or intensive outpatient therapy (IOT) is a structured psychological treatment program that takes place on an outpatient basis.
+It can help treat eating disorders, addiction, or other dependencies that do not require round-the-clock supervision.

-When receiving IOT, a person will regularly attend scheduled treatment sessions but will go home in between treatments.
+When attending an IOP, a person will have regular scheduled therapy sessions but go home in between treatments.
 This is different from receiving inpatient therapy, where a person stays at a treatment center or hospital and remains under constant supervision.

 This article describes what IOT is, including its uses, and how to find an IOT program.
 Read on to also learn about the differences between IOT and partial hospitalization programs.